 That’s the reason why we moved out as well.
 Finnish bureaucracy, endless rules and laws are frustrating also.

 I just want to state: “Chill a bit and live a little.”

 Alex: Communication between people.
-Finns still communicate like cave men – only necessary is said and nothing nice for sure.
+Finns still communicate like cavemen – only things that are necessary is said and nothing nice for sure.

-Sometimes a little “How are you my love” in the supermarket cashier wouldn’t hurt but I guess that would sound bizarre in Finnish language.
+Sometimes a little “How are you my love” from the supermarket cashier wouldn’t hurt but I guess that would sound bizarre in Finnish language.

 Is this Finnish-ness?

 TH: As a blog and on social media, Ottoizakaya is interesting to follow because of the interesting experiences Otto shares!
 Otto, Can you tell us one interesting experience you have had because of the blog?

 Otto: Definitely the most memorable meeting with reader happened in small suburb at Turku.